-‘The Walking Dead’ Season 10: Gamma Makes A Heartbreaking Discovery in Episode 7
+‘The Walking Dead’ Season 10: Gamma Makes A Heartbreaking Discovery In Episode 7

 “For somebody who was such a true believer — who went so far as killing her sister to save her leader — she now realizes that everything she believes is wrong.”

-As to how this will shape Gamma’s story moving forward into the mid-season finale next Sunday night, remains to be seen.
+As to how this will shape Gamma’s story moving forward into the mid-season finale next Sunday night remains to be seen.
 Kang would not reveal any further details regarding this storyline as she considered anything she said as being “too spoiler-y.”
 This means that viewers will just have to tune into future episodes in order to find out more about Gamma’s reaction to Alpha’s betrayal.

 Season 10 of The Walking Dead returns to AMC on Sunday, November 24 with the mid-season finale.
 Episode 8 is titled “The World Before.”